solarsnake/coveralls-demo-ruby/README.md

 ---

-If you haven't already, fork this project so that you have a local copy that belongs to you:
+If you haven't already, fork this project and clone it down to your local machine so that you have a local copy that belongs to you:

+## Fork the project:

 [IMAGE: Fork the project]

+Now, clone the project down to your local machine:

+[IMAGE: Clone the project]

 ---